dansgithubuser/dlal/README.md

 todo
 ----
 - audio select input and output

 - audiobro
+	- liner operate on midi
 	- drums
 	- reverb
+- "error: already added" when starting looper
+- segmentation fault when exiting looper
+- upgrade system viewer to editor, build like midi editor

 - save and load system
 	- midi controllee, all components
 - midi editor
-	- hook into system
-		- "error: already added" when starting looper
-		- segmentation fault when exiting looper
 	- quantization
 	- niceties
 		- controls -- regex list into regex with a bunch of |s